Christmas Sale Christmas Sale

-British English Vs. American English: The prime facts
+British English Vs. American English: The Prime Facts

-British English Vs. American English: The prime facts
+British English Vs. American English: The Prime Facts

 With over 1300 million English speakers worldwide, English is the primary language for business correspondence and communication.
 With only a limited number of countries using English as the official language, seeing how many people speak it globally is still interesting.